yegorsokolov/MT5/README.md

    ```

 2. Place historical CSV files under `data/` **or** specify a mapping of symbols to their download URLs in `config.yaml` under `data_urls`.
 Existing CSV files can be converted to Parquet using `python scripts/migrate_to_parquet.py`.
+3. The realtime trainer stores ticks in a DuckDB database located at `data/realtime.duckdb`.
+The database is created automatically the first time you run the script and old rows beyond the `realtime_window` setting are pruned on each update.
-3. Adjust settings in `config.yaml` if needed.
+4. Adjust settings in `config.yaml` if needed.
 The `symbols` list controls which instruments are used for training.
-4. Train the model and run a backtest:
+5. Train the model and run a backtest:

    ```bash
    python train.py